No one enjoys an unplanned internet downtime…

 11. Call your internet company

-Now that you’ve tried everything you can think of and given it time, you can safely call your internet provider.
+Now that you’ve tried everything you can think of and give it time, you can safely call your internet provider.
 The initial crush of desperados has probably lessened, and you have lots of information to give them now.
 Way to wait it out and take the smart route!
 At MATE we’re Aussie based and so are all of our customer service reps, so call us any time you need to!

 12. Use your phone